Toufic Maatouk: Education

-Toufic Maatouk earned his PhD in Musicology from the Pontificio Istituto di Musica Sacra in Rome, then worked with Ennio Nicotra and Donato Renzetti on advanced studies in orchestra and opera conducting.
+Toufic Maatouk earned his PhD in Musicology from the Pontifical Institute of Sacred Music in Rome, then worked with Ennio Nicotra and Donato Renzetti on advanced studies in orchestra and opera conducting.
 He received his training as a vocal coach at the National Conservatory of Beirut during college.
 He started his career by working as a musical assistant conductor Teatro di San Carlo in Napoli.
 He led the Antonine Choir for 16 years, and collaborated with and took part in various festivals across several continents.